 Back in the 1990s, London’s Old Spitalfields Market was mostly empty, used as a sports hall some evenings and on Sundays housing 400 food and crafts stalls.
 Now, it’s a ‘must visit’ destination in tourist guidebooks.
 But at what cost?

 “Rents have gone sky high.
 I’m not sure how much longer I can keep doing this, I’m thinking of selling online,” said a market stallholder who wished to remain anonymous.
 “It’s so sad, London used to be a hotbed of creativity, but it’s becoming too expensive to have a stall here.
 Rents go up every year.
 Just look at what’s happened to Covent Garden.”

-Michael Alpert, president of Ashkenazy Acquisitions told the FT the market is “similar to other properties we have throughout the United States”.
+Michael Alpert, president of Ashkenazy Acquisitions, told the FT the market is “similar to other properties we have throughout the United States”.
 The company also owns Boston’s Faneuil Hall which features similar stall/trolleys along its side aisles and is housed within an historic building built in 1742.

 Are stallholders suffering as a result of this corporate ownership?